 Address: 33 Rose St, Covent Garden, London WC2E 9EB

-If you’re in the mood for a taste of London’s seedy past, The Lamb and Flag in Covent Garden is the place to be.
+If you’re in the mood for a taste of London’s seedy past, an underbelly of the old pubs in London, The Lamb and Flag in Covent Garden is the place to be.

 Dating back to the 17th century, this has seen its fair share of brawls and heated literary discussions.